10K Recovery Week

 Summary

-Training for a 10K pushes both your aerobic and anaerobic systems.
-It’s a distance that demands control, speed, and stamina and all of that builds fatigue.
+Training for a 10K pushes both your aerobic engine and speed system.
+It’s a distance that demands control, speed and stamina and all of that builds fatigue.
 A recovery week helps you absorb the effort, prevent injury and return stronger.
 In this guide, you’ll learn exactly how to plan a 10K recovery week, what to keep, what to cut and how to reset the right way.

 What Is a Recovery Week?